 GCSE Chemistry: Quantitative Chemistry

-Quantitative Chemistry Quantitative chemistry is a crucial aspect of GCSE Chemistry that involves understanding the relationships between quantities of reactant...
+Quantitative Chemistry Quantitative chemistry is a fundamental aspect of GCSE Chemistry that focuses on the calculations involved in chemical reactions.
+This to...

 Quantitative Chemistry

-Quantitative chemistry is a crucial aspect of GCSE Chemistry that involves understanding the relationships between quantities of reactants and products in chemical reactions.
-This topic covers several key concepts including the conservation of mass, balanced chemical equations, and various calculations involving moles and molar mass.
+Quantitative chemistry is a fundamental aspect of GCSE Chemistry that focuses on the calculations involved in chemical reactions.
+This topic covers essential concepts such as the conservation of mass, balanced chemical equations, and various calculations involving relative formula mass (Mr).

 Conservation of Mass

-The principle of conservation of mass states that mass is neither created nor destroyed in a chemical reaction.
-This means that the total mass of the reactants equals the total mass of the products.
-To illustrate this, consider the balanced chemical equation:
+The principle of conservation of mass states that in a closed system, the total mass of reactants equals the total mass of products.
+This means that during a chemical reaction, no atoms are lost or gained, only rearranged.
+This principle is crucial for balancing chemical equations.

 Balanced Chemical Equations